EPCCed/eidf-docs/docs/safe-haven-services/tre-gpu-service/training/L5_running_a_pytorch_task.md

 ## Using a Kubernetes job to train the pytorch model multiple times

-A common ML training workflow may consist of training multiple iterations of a model: such as models with different hyperparameters or models trained on multiple different data sets.
+A common ML training workflow may consist of training multiple iterations of a model, such as models with different hyperparameters or models trained on multiple different data sets.

 A Kubernetes job can create and manage multiple pods with identical or different initial parameters.

-NVIDIA provide a detailed tutorial on how to conduct a ML hyperparameter search with a [Kubernetes job](https://developer.nvidia.com/blog/kubernetes-ai-hyperparameter-search-experiments/).
+Nvidia provide a detailed tutorial on how to conduct a ML hyperparameter search with a [Kubernetes job](https://developer.nvidia.com/blog/kubernetes-ai-hyperparameter-search-experiments/).

 Below is an example job yaml for running the pytorch model which will continue to create pods until three have successfully completed the task of training the model.